HiepBP/cs686-blockchain-p5/README.md

 [x] Sign Tx function
 [x] Validate Tx is signed by a correct one
 [x] Send account(public key) to other peers when create.
+[x] See balance base on public key
 [] Classify Tx (Transfer coin Tx or Logic Tx)
-[] Miner validate transaction is signed correctly
+[x] Miner validate transaction is signed correctly
-[] Miner balance for each transaction
+[x] Miner validate balance for each transaction
-[] Miner handle logic code to creat game
+[] Miner handle logic code to create game
 [] Miner handle logic code to join game
 [] Miner handle logic code to reveal choice and close game
 [] User can see the game information